-We examined measurements of nutrient concentrations in surface and bottom waters at a central site in Lake Rotorua from 2001 to 2013.
+We examined nutrient concentrations in surface and bottom waters at a central site in Lake Rotorua from 2001 to 2013.
 Concentrations of TP and DRP began to decrease around 2007-8.
 This period also corresponded to reduced TN and chlorophyll a concentrations, while annual TLI decreased to the point where it reached the 'target' (prescribed in the Bay of Plenty Regional Council Land and Water Plan) of 4.2 in 2012.
+This period also corresponded to lower rates of deoxygenation in bottom waters observed when the water column was stratified.
 These in-lake improvements were achieved despite the changes in inflow concentrations mentioned above.

 On the basis of DYRESM-CAEDYM model simulations it was surmised that alum dosing was impacting on lake concentrations beyond simply locking up DRP in the Utuhina and Puarenga Steam inflows.
-This conclusion was based on the fact that simulated trophic state of the lake remained substantially above the observed level using the previously calibrated and validated model (i.e. 2001-2007 prior to alum dosing) and applying it to the period of intense alum dosing (2009-2012) and including removal of the DRP locked up by alum dosing through the latter period.
+This conclusion was based on the fact that simulated trophic state of the lake remained substantially above the observed level using the previously calibrated and validated model (i.e. 2001-2007; mostly prior to alum dosing which was initiated in the Utuhina Stream inflow in 2006) and applying it to the period of intense alum dosing in both stream inflows (2009-2012) and including removal of the DRP locked up by alum dosing through the latter period.
+It is conceivable that dosing the Utuhina and Puarenga not only reduces DRP loads from those inflows, but also results in 'excess' alum entering the lake where it 'locks up' additional phosphorus and removes it from the water column.
 We therefore increased rates of sedimentation of organic matter and decreased rates of sediment phosphate release, both individually and together, in order to achieve a satisfactory match of trophic state (i.e. TLI and its water constituents of TN, TP and chlorophyll a) for the period 2009-2012.
 We also justified this approach on the basis that there would be increased rates of flocculation and sedimentation of organic matter in the lake as a result of alum dosing, and rates of oxygen consumption by bottom sediments appeared to have decreased based on high-frequency monitoring data for dissolved oxygen in bottom waters.
 Simulation of alum effects was not dynamic (i.e. alum concentrations were not explicitly simulated in the model) but provided a satisfactory simulation of the observed average TLI over the four-year period of particular interest.
 On consideration of hydraulic flushing rate, estimated sedimentation of the alum floc and the time scale for changes in bottom water oxygen consumption rates, we estimated that there may be persistent effects from alum dosing lasting perhaps 2-3 years.